PhilipSnows/quartz/content/Commandment 05.md

 P2Wands are the only Gacha items in the game that grant significant gameplay advantages.
 Thankfully, there is a way to **win Gacha prizes for free.**

 ## P2Wands
->"The wizard chooses the wand, Mr. Potter, and it's always clear why."
+>[!quote] "The wizard chooses the wand, Mr. Potter, and it's always clear why."
+>
->— Harry Potter and the Disloyal Wand Bearer
+>—Harry Potter and the Disloyal Wand Bearer

 ![600](https://i.imgur.com/DbAUsNz.jpg)